 Christmas Crafts

-Most years at Canyon Lights there are a number of craft activities for children.
-During the 2022 event children made ornaments and greeting cards for which there was no additional charge.
-The ornaments included the choice of a Christmas bobble or a wooden tree (or at least that was the case the last time we checked).
-A gingerbread cookie could also be bought for a donation benefiting the BC Professional Fire Fighters’ Burn Fund.
+There are a number of craft activities for children at Canyon Lights.
+Examples from recent years include children being able to make ornaments and greeting cards for no additional charge.
+Items like gingerbread cookies can also sometimes be bought for a donation benefiting the BC Professional Fire Fighters’ Burn Fund.

 Canyon Lights Owls